 Scenario: Desktop app that calls web APIs

-Learn all you need to build a Desktop app that calls web APIs
+Learn all you need to build a desktop app that calls web APIs.

 You can use the interactive token acquisition:

-- If your desktop application supports graphical controls, for instance if it's a Windows.Form application or a WPF application.
+- If your desktop application supports graphical controls, for instance, if it's a Windows Form application, a Windows Presentation Foundation (WPF) application, or a macOS native application.

 It's also against the principles of modern authentication and is only provided for legacy reasons.

 If you write a portable command-line tool, probably a .NET Core application that runs on Linux or Mac, and if you accept that authentication will be delegated to the system browser, you can use interactive authentication. .NET Core doesn't provide a web browser, so authentication happens in the system browser.
 Otherwise, the best option in that case is to use device code flow.
 This flow is also used for applications without a browser, such as Internet of Things (IoT) applications.

 Desktop applications have few specificities.
 They depend mainly on whether your application uses interactive authentication or not.